frankhereford/advent-of-code-2023/README.md

 ## Photograph credit

 The photograph featured in this website belongs to [Zoe Leonard](https://en.wikipedia.org/wiki/Zoe_Leonard).
-It is used without permission.
+It is the inspiration for this work, and it is used without permission.
 Zoe Leonard's photography is remarkable, and I am grateful for her work questioning traditional views on gender and sexuality.
 I recommend anyone who reads this investigate her art further.

 ## Technology